zigapovhe/age_range_signals/README.md

 ### iOS

 **Error: UNSUPPORTED_PLATFORM**
+- This error is expected on iOS versions below 26.0
-- Ensure the device is running iOS 18.0 or later
+- The DeclaredAgeRange API is only available on iOS 26.0+
+- Handle this gracefully in your app (e.g., use alternative age verification or skip the check)
-- Verify the app has the required entitlement
+- Verify the app has the required entitlement if running on iOS 26.0+

 **Error: NOT_INITIALIZED**
 - Call `initialize()` with age gates before calling `checkAgeSignals()`